Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

-Before the internet, I worked for companies who hired a PR company to get their products featured in trade and consumer magazines (as opposed or in addition to paying for advertisements).
+Before the internet, I worked for companies that hired a PR company to get their products featured in trade and consumer magazines (as opposed to or in addition to paying for advertisements).

 My employers at the time paid for the PR consultants time and expenses.

 PR and editorial features were considered more valuable than an advertisement.

 Since I started my career in the golf industry, I’ll explain how PR worked and how influencer marketing works now.

 - A golf company launches a new product.

 - The PR agent reaches out and pitches the idea to golf magazine journalists.

 - They like the idea of this product being tested with lady golfers.